Short term estimates and forecasts for Plains GP Holdings, L.P. (PAGP)

 The consensus among analysts is that Plains GP Holdings, L.P.
-(PAGP) is an Overweight stock at the moment, with a recommendation rating of 2.1.
-1 analysts rate the stock as a Sell, while 1 rate it as Overweight.
-3 out of 15 have rated it as a Hold, with 10 advising it as a Buy.
+(PAGP) is a Buy stock at the moment, with a recommendation rating of 2.1.
+None of the analysts rate the stock as a Sell, while 1 rate it as Overweight.
+3 out of 15 have rated it as a Hold, with 11 advising it as a Buy.
 None have rated the stock as Underweight.
 The expected earnings per share for the stock is $0.28.

 Plains GP Holdings, L.P.
 (NYSE:PAGP) trade information

-Despite being -4.14% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Wednesday, Sep 16 when the PAGP stock price touched $7.41-1 or saw a rise of 15.71%.
-Year-to-date, Plains GP Holdings, L.P. shares have moved -67.02%, while the 5-day performance has seen it change -11.85%.
+Sporting 2.65% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Sep 22 when the PAGP stock price touched $6.74-1 or saw a rise of 13.88%.
+Year-to-date, Plains GP Holdings, L.P. shares have moved -69.39%, while the 5-day performance has seen it change -14.96%.
 Over the past 30 days, the shares of Plains GP Holdings, L.P.
-(NYSE:PAGP) have changed -16.78%.
-Short interest in the company has seen 2.38 Million shares shorted with days to cover at 0.82.
+(NYSE:PAGP) have changed -19.78%.
+Short interest in the company has seen 2.1 Million shares shorted with days to cover at 0.72.

 Plains GP Holdings, L.P.
 (PAGP) estimates and forecasts

 Figures show that Plains GP Holdings, L.P. shares have underperformed across the wider relevant industry.
-The company’s shares have gained +6.66% over the past 6 months, with this year growth rate of -234.69%, compared to -11.1% for the industry.
+The company’s shares have lost -3.81% over the past 6 months, with this year growth rate of -234.69%, compared to -11.2% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -31.7% and -8.6% for the next quarter.
-Revenue growth from the last financial year stood is estimated to be -25.6%.
+Revenue growth from the last financial year stood is estimated to be +-25.6%.

 5 analysts offering their estimates for the company have set an average revenue estimate of $5.96 Billion for the current quarter.
 5 have an estimated revenue figure of $6.85 Billion for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $7.89 Billion and $9.15 Billion respectively for this quarter and the next, and analysts expect sales will grow by -24.4% for the current quarter and -25.2% for the next.